jessoriano24/ethereumhyperledger_lottery/README.md

 # ethereumhyperledger_lottery
 "# ethereumhyperledger_lottery"

-This repository is about the documentation and design of both ethereum and hyperledger in lottery.
+This repository is about the documentation and design of lottery for ethereum and hyperledger.

 To view the design:
 1. Clone or download the repository.